EMBRYOPSIDA Pirani & Prado

 BETULACEAE Gray, nom. cons.
 Back to Fagales

-Trees or shrubs; flavones +; stratified phloem +; sieve tube P-protein usu.
-0; lamina vernation usu. laterally or vertically conduplicate, colleters +; plant monoecious or dioecious, catkinate, (bracts peltate); P 0-6, staminate flowers: filaments ± divided), anthers longer than connective; pollen starchy; G 0; carpellate flower: inflorescence catkinate; A 0; G [(3)], collateral, septae incomplete, (short style +); ovules (1-4/carpel), collateral (superposed), lower part of integument vascularized; embryo sacs several; n = 8, 11, 14; horizontal transfer of rps11 gene; sporophytic incompatibility system present.
+Flavones +; stratified phloem +; sieve tube P-protein usu.
+0; lamina vernation usu. laterally or vertically conduplicate, margin doubly serrate, colleters +; plant monoecious or dioecious, catkinate, (bracts peltate); P 0-6, staminate flowers: filaments ± divided), anthers longer than connective; pollen starchy; pistillode 0; carpellate flower: inflorescence catkinate; staminodes 0; G [(3)], collateral, septae incomplete, (short style +); ovules (1-4/carpel), collateral (superposed), lower part of integument vascularized; embryo sacs several; endosperm slight; n = 8, 11, 14; horizontal transfer of rps11 gene; sporophytic incompatibility system present.

 6[list]/145 - 2 groups below.
 North Temperate, to Andes and Sumatra (map: from Meusel et al. 1965; Hultén 1971).
 [Photo - Flower.]